Dissipative Unified Dark Fluid: Observational Constraints: Cosmological Evolution of the Model

 \subsection{Density of the Universe}

-Observations show that the universe is flat with a mean energy density equals to its critical density.
-Friedmann equations for flat space enable the determination of the energy budget of the universe at any time.
+Observations indicate that the universe is flat with a mean energy density equals to its critical density.
+Friedmann equations enable the determination of the energy budget of the universe at any time.
 For any component $x$ of the universe's fluid, the energy density is given by

 where $\rho_x$ is the density of the $x$-component, and $\rho_{crit}$ is the critical density given by